chrisryan91/CheesyStore_PP5/README.md

 Welcome to CheesyStore, an online cheesemonger based in Ireland.
 Our website offers a handpicked selection of the finest cheeses from Ireland and around the world.
 CheesyStore goes beyond just selling cheese.
 Alongside the shop there is a blog featuring pairing guides, the stories behind our products, and the latest news from the dairy world.
 These insights, along with special offers, are shared across various social media platforms to keep our community engaged and informed.

+CheesyStore is a B2C e-commerce store and blog.
+The site is targeted towards potential customers both in Ireland and internationally.
+The payment system uses Stripe.

 ![Cheesy Store](media/readme_images/amiresponsivescreenshot.png)

 Live Website here: [Cheesy Store](http://cheesystore-191ae9e3f358.herokuapp.com/)